 The second cause of rising health care costs is an epidemic of preventable diseases.
 The four leading causes of death are heart disease, cancer, chronic obstructive pulmonary disorder, and stroke.
-Chronic diseases cause all of them.
+Chronic health conditions cause most of them.
 They can either be prevented or would cost less to treat if caught in time.
 Risk factors for heart disease and strokes are poor nutrition and obesity.
 Smoking is a risk factor for lung cancer (the most common type) and COPD.
 Obesity is also a risk factor for the other common forms of cancer.

 How the ACA Slowed the Rise of Healthcare Costs

 By 2009, rising health care costs were consuming the federal budget.
 Medicare and Medicaid cost $676 billion.
 That was 19 percent of the total budget of $3.5 trillion.
 Payroll taxes only cover half of Medicare and none of Medicaid.
 This so-called mandatory spending also included federal and veterans' pensions, welfare, and interest on the debt.
 It consumed 60 percent of the federal budget.
 Congress knew something had to be done to rein in these costs.

 Obamacare's goal is to reduce these costs.
 First, it required insurance companies to provide preventive care for free.
 That treats chronic conditions before they required expensive hospital emergency room treatments.
 It also reduced payments to Medicare Advantage insurers.

 Since 2010, when the Affordable Care Act was signed, health care costs rose by 4.3 percent a year.
 It achieved its goal of lowering the growth rate of health care spending.